 Did you know that Willmington is known as the Hollywood of the East?
 I sure didn’t.
 But since over 500 movies have been filmed in this unassuming city, it’s easy to see how it got that nickname.
-This tour is definitely a fun thing to do in Wilmington, NC, for casual movie viewers and films critics alike.
+This tour is definitely one of the best fun things to do in Wilmington NC, for casual movie viewers and film critics alike.

 Of the 500 movies, I honestly had only heard of a handful and actually seen even less (but one of those was blockbuster Iron Man 3).
 But that didn’t matter – the tour guide “Director” is a passionate movie aficionado who has spent most of his career immersed in the theater and film industry.
 He tailors each tour to the guests – so if there’s a particular film or TV show that you love that was filmed in Wilmington, he’ll make sure to take you around to the spots used for that set (for a full list of shows filmed here, go here).